Sedation Dentist in Palatine, IL

 IV sedation requires special preparation and licensing by the dentist.
 The patient should not eat or drink anything 8 hours before the procedure and should provide an exhaustive list of drugs used and health conditions or illness that the patient has.
 Also, post-procedure, the patient needs to have someone to take them home and take the rest of the day off.

 Dental anxiety should not prevent anyone from having a perfect smile.
-Contact us to know more about the sedation dentistry and how can it be used to make your dental treatments easier and comfortable.
+Contact us to know more about the sedation dentistry in Palatine and how can it be used to make your dental treatments easier and comfortable.